georgewallace/elasticsearch/docs/reference/ingestion-tools/enrich-processor/inference-processor.md

 }
 ```

+%  NOTCONSOLE

 This configuration specifies a `classification` inference.
 The number of categories for which the predicted probabilities are reported is 2 (`num_top_classes`).
 The result is written to the `prediction` field and the top classes to the `probabilities` field.
 Both fields are contained in the `target_field` results object.

-For an example that uses {{nlp}} trained models, refer to [Add NLP inference to ingest pipelines](docs-content://explore-analyze/machine-learning/nlp/ml-nlp-inference.md).
+For an example that uses {{nlp}} trained models, refer to [Add NLP inference to ingest pipelines](https://www.elastic.co/guide/en/machine-learning/current/ml-nlp-inference.html).

 ### {{feat-imp-cap}} object mapping [inference-processor-feature-importance]

-To get the full benefit of aggregating and searching for [{{feat-imp}}](docs-content://explore-analyze/machine-learning/data-frame-analytics/ml-feature-importance.md), update your index mapping of the {{feat-imp}} result field as you can see below:
+To get the full benefit of aggregating and searching for [{{feat-imp}}](https://www.elastic.co/guide/en/machine-learning/current/ml-feature-importance.html), update your index mapping of the {{feat-imp}} result field as you can see below:

 ```js
 "ml.inference.feature_importance": {